-Student learning outcomes are statements that describe what students will know or be able to do or demonstrate as a result of completing courses within a program.
-All academic, career, technical and health sciences educational programs are responsible for assessing the five core general education competencies and program-specific student learning outcomes.
+Student Learning Outcomes (SLOs) are statements that describe what students will know or be able to do as a result of completing courses within a program.
+Academic, Career Technical, and Health Sciences educational programs are responsible for assessing the General Education Outcomes (GELOs) and the Program-Specific Student Learning Outcomes (PLOs).

 Student learning objectives should: